 And zen came the Germans.

-Olvidio’s bikes are made in China and not very good to say it friendly.
+Olvidio’s bikes are made in China, bought in Panama and not very good to say it friendly.
 But until February 2017 they were the only bikes for rent in Havana.

 Profile (a German travel agency) changed that.
 They designed bikes, especially for the Cuban roads and climate.
 Made in Germany.
 These bikes are just perfect to make a tour, even for the whole of Cuba if you want!
 They deliver the bikes at your doorstep and pick them up again.
 It’s German organisation: quality, and efficiency.

 Do rent a bike

 Biking is the perfect way to discover the non-touristy parts of Havana.
 If you spent more that three days in Havana (and I would recommend that) rent a bike!

 When in Havana, look around… Find the things I did not see in Cuba (yet).